 It was hard to fathom being able to be there for each other in under 20 minutes when needed, but we’ve been able to enjoy all of that for over five years now.

-We’re fortunate to have healthy relationships and boundaries with each other.
+We’re fortunate to have healthy relationships and boundaries in my family.
 We can live close while still allowing space and autonomy.

 Simple living and intentional living will look different for each person.
 This has been a wonderful part of my journey to live more simply.